 The WEN 6362 handheld sander weighs about 6.6 pounds and is a great tool for any home.
 The dimensions are 11.9 x 8.5 x 9.8 inches and its variable speed ranges from 1,500 to 2,300 RPM.
 It has an internal dust removal system and a 7.5 foot hose for dust control.
 It also has a reversible handle for left or right-handed people.

-For the easy price of $78, many of the reviewers are impressed with the value of the handheld sander.
+For the generally low price, many of the reviewers are impressed with the value of the handheld sander.
 Some have even said that it paid for itself within a few uses.
 On top of the great price, WEN offers a two-year warranty and a friendly customer service helpline.

 While some have said that it does collect the majority of dust, a common complaint is that the dust collects in the head of the sander and when it is shut off, all the dust falls out.
 Many of the buyers suggest being very careful when sanding a ceiling.
 No one wants a face full of dust.

-The Radius360 Sanding Tool weighs less than two pounds and costs about $35 for a one-pack.
+The Radius360 Sanding Tool weighs less than two pounds.
 But it's claim to fame is its size.
 The sanding surface is about 90% larger than most standard rectangle pool sanders with its dimensions at 8.8 x 2.5 x 8.8 inches.
 It can also easily transition to a hand sander.

 Out of 108 reviews, 78% are five stars.
 Past consumers seem most impressed with the fact that it doesn't flip while sanding, minimizing the risk for wall gouges.
 This is a common issue with your average pole sander.